 What topics are in the 11+?

-11+ exams test children for:
+Apart from reading comprehension 11+ exams test children on:

 The topics for the 11+ will vary depending on where your child is taking the exam and which organisation they’re doing it with.
 The aim of the 11+ is to assess a child’s potential to see whether they will be successful at the school for which they are applying and as such different schools might offer different variations of the 11+.